meilisearch/engine-team/resources/meilisearch-release.md

 In the Meilisearch repository:

+1. Ensure:
-1. Ensure the version of Meilisearch in the `Cargo.toml` files has been updated.
+- the version of Meilisearch in the `Cargo.toml` files has been updated.
 Use [our automation](https://github.com/meilisearch/meilisearch/actions/workflows/update-cargo-toml-version.yml) if not -> click on `Run workflow`, and fill the appropriate version before validating.
 A PR updating all the versions in the `Cargo.toml` files will be created.
+- A [GitHub Milestone](https://github.com/meilisearch/meilisearch/milestones) has been opened for this new version.

 2. Make sure you are on the `main` branch and pull the last commits: